mkjangid/pdf-util-node/README.md

 STEPS TO GET THIS WORKING (After navigating to the root directory):

-1. Install pm2 globally on system (droplet server) from npm
+1. Install pm2 globally on system (in this case your droplet server) from npm

     $ npm i pm2 -g